SaiAshish9/competitive-programming/notes/stuff/README.md

 # Database transaction models: ACID VS BASE

 ```
-The CAP theorem states that it is impossible to achieve both consistency and availability in a partition tolerant distributed system (i.e., a system which continues to work in cases of temporary communication breakdowns).
+The CAP theorem states that it is impossible to achieve both consistency (ACID) and availability (BASE) in a partition tolerant distributed system (i.e., a system which continues to work in cases of temporary communication breakdowns).

-The fundamental difference between ACID and BASE database models is the way they deal with this limitation.

-The ACID model provides a consistent system.
-The BASE model provides high availability.
-To provide further insight, we will discuss each of the models separately and then compare them.

 ACID Model
 The ACID database transaction model ensures that a performed transaction is always consistent.
 This makes it a good fit for businesses which deal with online transaction processing (e.g., finance institutions) or online analytical processing (e.g., data warehousing).
 These organizations need database systems which can handle many small simultaneous transactions.
 There must be zero tolerance for invalid states.

-To explain the ACID model, it is best to start by breaking apart the acronym in its name.

 ACID acronym standing for Atomic, Consistent, Isolated, Durable
 ACID stands for: